Skip to Content

 Overhead vegan mushroom rendang curry with coconut milk.

-So I put my head into gear and she was right the vegan mushroom rendang is properly tasty!
+So I put my head into gear, and she was right, this vegan mushroom rendang is properly tasty!

 I use them a lot in vegan and vegetarian versions of dishes like my mushroom stroganoff and devilled mushrooms on toast.
-They also star in most of my stuffed mushroom recipes like this goat cheese and onion stuffed mushrooms.
+They also star in most of my stuffed mushroom recipes, like these goat cheese and onion stuffed mushrooms.

 Aside from that, the rendang sauce is pretty classic and features the greatest hits of classic rendang recipes from Malaysia and Indonesia.